My Farewell Address to 2016

 You guys thought these were the best outfits from 2016.
-Of course a Tom Haverford style made it in, but I see grey seems to the color of choice.
+Of course, a Tom Haverford style made it in, but I see grey seems to be the color of choice.

 Top 3 Milestones

 I've graduated, I've festivaled, and I've saved.
-Money has always been a struggle for my family and I have to stay it feels good to know I've graduated with a good sized nest egg.
+Money has always been a struggle for my family, and I have to say it feels good to know I've graduated with a good sized nest egg.
 I'm in a weird position where I like to spend on the good stuff cause of FOMO, but also be a scrooge for my savings so I'm prepared for the future.

 What's To Come

-So I've started the year by actually planning out my content and trying to get on a schedule.
-This is a challenge for me, cause I like to procrastinate on everything.
-I have this phobia of never getting the right moment, the right angle, the right message and then I just complete miss everything.
+So, I've started the year by actually planning out my content and trying to get on a schedule.
+This is a challenge for me cause I like to procrastinate on everything.
+I have this phobia of never getting the right moment, the right angle, the right message, and then I just completely miss everything.
 I'm an unreal perfectionist, so a content calendar is the first step in me being a little more confident in myself.

 I'm definitely planning to travel more and ease into solo trips.
 I've realized if you wait around for your friends to schedule something, you just end up wasting time or things are always up in the air.
 With that said, I do want to head to Europe this year, maybe Spain, Portugal, or Italy.